LeNguyenGiaBao/Face_Recognition/README.md

 ## Using:
 - MTCNN to detect face
-- Inception ResNet to get features
+- Inception ResNet to extract features
 - SVM to classify

 ## Storage: